How To Winterize Your Pond

 Lotus can be wintered in the same manner as water lilies.
 Lotus will survive the winter as long as the tubers do not freeze solid.

 Hardy plants can survive even if they freeze solid, as long as they stay in the pond.
-These plants include irises, sweet flag, rushes, reeds and horsetails.
+These plants include most irises, sweet flag, rushes, reeds grasses hibiscus and horsetails.
 They can be submerged to deeper depths, but they will also do well if left near the surface.

 Marginally Hardy plants can survive the winter cold, but will die if their crown becomes frozen.
 These plants include: pickerel plant, hardy water canna, parrot feather, water clover, water parsley and cardinal flower.
 To winter these plants submerge them below the ice line.